trueos/trueos-docs/trueos-handbook/postinstall.rst

 the "Testing Volume" slider to set the default volume level.

-You can view and edit these settings at a later time using the instructions in :ref:`PC-BSD Mixer Tray`.
+You can view and edit these settings at a later time using the instructions in :ref:`Sound Mixer Tray`.

 .. index:: wireless
 .. _Connect to a Wireless Network: